usnistgov/SFA/README.md

 installed.
 SFA is written in [Tcl](https://wiki.tcl-lang.org/) with some of the Tcl code based on [CAWT](https://www.tcl3d.org/cawt/).

-To build SFA, first download the Tcl and other files from the 'source' directory above.
+To build SFA, first download the Tcl and other files from the 'source' directory above to a directory on your computer.
 The name of the directory is not important.

 freewrap wraps the SFA Tcl code to create an executable.